kanya-approve/oracle-talos-example/README.md

 The root variable `talos_image_version` controls the version metadata used when Terraform imports the uploaded OCI image.
 That value is consumed by the OCI image import module.

-The Talos machine configuration module uses its own `talos_version` default, which currently lives in `modules/talos/variables.tf` and defaults to `v1.12.4`.
+The Talos machine configuration module uses its own `talos_version` default, which currently lives in `modules/talos/variables.tf` and defaults to `v1.12.6`.
 That version is not currently exposed as a root variable.
-If you build a newer Talos OCI image, update the module's Talos version too so the imported boot image and the generated Talos installer/machine configs stay aligned.
+The defaults currently align, but they are still separate settings.
+If you build a different Talos OCI image later, update the module's Talos version too so the imported boot image and the generated Talos installer/machine configs stay aligned.

 ### 2. `talos_extensions` Should Match What You Selected In Talos Image Factory